tiffanymonroe/wdi-remote-gizmo/unit_4/w10d02/instructor_notes/ruby_objects.md

 "Hello World".upcase
 ```

-It looks suspiciously like "Hello World" is an object, ie. it exhibits behavior such as `upcase` and has a method attached.
+It looks suspiciously like "Hello World" is an object, ie. it exhibits behavior such as `upcase`.

 A **class** is a template for creating objects.

 The string "Hello World" is an _instance_ of the String class.
+Just like the string "Cherish the cabin" is an _instance_ of the String class.
+They are both different, but they are both strings.

 What if we make up our own method for every instance of the String class?